Alawites: French Mandate period

 After the end of World War I and the fall of the Ottoman Empire, Syria and Lebanon were placed by the League of Nations under the French Mandate for Syria and Lebanon.
 On 15 December 1918, Alawite leader Saleh al-Ali called for a meeting of Alawite leaders in the town of Al-Shaykh Badr, urging them to revolt and expel the French from Syria.

 When French authorities heard about the meeting, they sent a force to arrest Saleh al-Ali.
 He and his men ambushed and defeated the French forces at Al-Shaykh Badr, inflicting more than 35 casualties.
 After this victory, al-Ali began organizing his Alawite rebels into a disciplined force, with its general command and military ranks.

 The Al-Shaykh Badr skirmish began the Syrian Revolt of 1919.
 Al-Ali responded to French attacks by laying siege to (and occupying) al-Qadmus, from which the French had conducted their military operations against him.
-In November, General Henri Gouraud mounted a campaign against Saleh al-Ali's forces in the An-Nusayriyah Mountains.
-His forces entered al-Ali's village of Al-Shaykh Badr, arresting many Alawi leaders; however, Al-Ali fled to the north.
+In November, General Henri Gouraud mounted a campaign against Saleh al-Ali's forces in the Alawi Mountains.
+His forces entered al-Ali's village of Al-Shaykh Badr, arresting many Alawi leaders; however, al-Ali fled to the north.
 When a large French force overran his position, he went underground.

 Despite these instances of opposition, the Alawites mostly favored French rule and sought its continuation beyond the mandate period.